IndigoUnited/node-couchnode/README.md

 <a name="manager"></a>
 ### manager()

-Returns an instance of a `BuckerManager` for performing management operations against a bucket.
+Returns an instance of a `BucketManager` for performing management operations against a bucket.

 <a name="prepend"></a>
 ### prepend(keys, fragment, [options,] callback)